Meta CEO Mark Zuckerberg takes witness stand in FTC case – KION546

 AP Technology Writer

-SAN JOSE, California (AP) — Mark Zuckerberg, the CEO of Facebook parent company Meta, took the witness stand Tuesday in the FTC’s effort to stop the tech giant from buying a virtual reality startup.
+SAN JOSE, California (AP) — Mark Zuckerberg, the CEO of Facebook’s parent company Meta, took the witness stand Tuesday in a trial over U.S. antitrust regulators’ effort to stop the tech giant from buying a virtual reality startup called Within Unlimited.

 At issue is whether Meta’s acquisition of the small company that makes a VR fitness app called Supernatural will hurt competition in the emerging virtual reality market.
 If the deal is allowed to go through, the Federal Trade Commission argues, it would violate antitrust laws and dampen innovation, hurting consumers who may face higher prices and fewer options outside platforms controlled by Meta Platforms Inc.